SmoQx/steganography/README.md

 To find the end of the text for decryption, a marker is used, in the form of a single byte composed of all zeros.
 After saving the file can be sent via email.
 Email configuration is saved in email.cfg.
-Default server is set to gmail and the password to the plications must be creted in gmail's (https://myaccount.google.com/signinoptions/passkeys)
+Default server is set to gmail.
+Password to the aplications must be creted in gmail's (https://myaccount.google.com/signinoptions/passkeys)

 <a name="dependencies"></a>